MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 The detached element is linked to the retainer path in the **Memory** tool.
 The **Detached Elements** tool shows detached nodes, but also takes a heap snapshot, shows the **Memory** tool in the **Quick View** panel at the bottom of DevTools, and then links from the detached node in the **Detached Elements** tool to the detached node in the heap snapshot in the **Memory** tool.

 See also:
-* [Discover detached DOM tree memory leaks with Heap Snapshots](index.md#discover-detached-dom-tree-memory-leaks-with-heap-snapshots) in _Fix memory problems_.
+* [Find DOM tree memory leaks by using the Detached Elements profiling type](index.md#find-dom-tree-memory-leaks-by-using-the-detached-elements-profiling-type) in _Fix memory problems_.
 * [Record heap snapshots using the Memory tool](./heap-snapshots.md)